c0n0rc/NYC-Open-Data-Exercise/README.md

 │   requirements.txt
 │
 └───bin
-│       run_etl.py - This is a python script to extract code from the data set and store it in a sqlite3 database.
+│       run_etl.py - This is a python script that populates a sqlite3 database given a cleaned .csv file.
 │
 └───data
 │       DOHMH_New_York_City_Restaurant_Inspection_Results.csv - Our data set.
-|       etl_notebook.ipynb - An ipython notebook used to test the ETL pipeline.
+|       etl_notebook.ipynb - An ipython notebook functioning as the ETL pipeline.
+Outputs a cleaned .csv file.
 │
 └───env
 │